The HiFX guide to international money transfers

 - How long have they been in business?

-- Are they authorised by the Financial Services Authority (FSA) under the Payment Services Regulations 2009?
-Companies that are authorised by the FSA have had to meet strict capital adequacy and business practice rules, comply with Payment Services Regulations and the FSA’s Conduct of Business requirements.
+- Are they authorised by the Financial Conduct Authority (FCA) under the Payment Services Regulations 2009?
+Companies that are authorised by the FSA have had to meet strict capital adequacy and business practice rules, comply with Payment Services Regulations and the FCA’s Conduct of Business requirements.

 - Are they registered with HM Customs as an overseas money service business?